 Step Three: Place the apple slices, cinnamon, nutmeg, light brown sugar, granulated white sugar, salt and lemon juice into a large bowl.
 Mix well.

-Step Five: Gently place the top crust on top.
+Step Five: Gently place the second pie crust on top.
 Seal around the edge.
 If needed, trim the excess.
 Crimp the edges.
 Using a sharp knife, make 5-6, 2-inch slits from the center of the pie out towards the edge to allow for steam to be released as the pie bakes.
 In a small bowl, whisk the egg and water.
 Brush the top of the pie with the egg wash.
 Sprinkle with granulated sugar.

 Step Six: Place the pie on the heated baking sheet on the lower third of the oven.
 Bake for about 10 minutes.
 Reduce the oven temperature to 350°F. Bake for about 50 more minutes.
 The pie is done when the internal temperatures is 200°F, the top is golden brown and the pie juices bubble through the steam slits for 5 minutes.
 During the baking process, check the pie from time to time.
 If it looks like the edges or top of the pie is browning too fast, cover with aluminum foil.